memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 ![](/pages/data-migration/migrate-from-rdbms/migrate_relational_database_export_wizard.png)

-Click **Next** and on the second step of the Wizard do the following:
+Click **Next**, and on the second step of the Wizard, do the following:

 1. Define the **File Path**.
-Usually, you can choose any location, but for this tutorial place the files in the root and name the file the same as the table.
+Usually, you can choose any location, but for this tutorial, place the files in the root and name the file the same as the table.
 2. Select the **csv** format if it isn't already selected.
-3. Select comma as a **Field Separator**.
+3. Select a comma as a **Field Separator**.
 4. Leave the **Line Separator** as **LF**.
 5. Delete the quotations from the **Enclose Strings** option and leave it empty.